 OpenHybrid brings the concept of object oriented programming to physical objects by allowing the user to derive one or more of the required properties from one physical object to another physical object.

-In this project, we are exploring and trying to create advanced applications through augmented reality for controlling physical objects as well as to open up the project for more people by porting it to the Open Source Raspberry Pi platform.
+In this project, we are exploring and trying to create advanced applications through augmented reality to control physical objects as well as opening up the project for more people by porting it to the Open Source Raspberry Pi platform.

 What does this project hold for the future?

-We operate the physical world with our hands.
-In 1000s of years we have formed shapes and affordances of objects that we can simply operate with our muscle memory, without using our mind to even think about it.
-If this present scenario, operating the world with a touch screen, really promises an advantage over the paradigms we used to operate physical things in the past, it has to become as simple as operating a light switch.
+We operate in the physical world with our hands.
+In thousands of years, we have formed shapes and affordances of objects that we can simply operate with our muscle memory, without even thinking about it.
+If this present scenario, operating the world with a touch screen, really promises an advantage over the paradigms we used to operate physical objects in the past, it has to become as simple as flipping a light switch.

-This concept could even be used to remotely control, connect and manipulate how the smart devices work together to achieve automation and coordination on a global scale.
+As technological advancements progress further, the number of smart devices will increase with it and the need to efficiently connect these devices will rise.
+OpenHybrid acts as an easily manageable graphical interface for smart devices.
+This concept can even be used to remotely control, connect, and manipulate how the smart devices work together to achieve automation and coordination on a global scale.
 For more info on the platform, check out: http://openhybrid.org